LKremer/scbs/README.md

 ```

 ## Troubleshooting
 If you encounter a "too many open files" error during `scbs prepare` (`OSError: [Errno 24] Too many open files`), you need to increase the maximum number of files that can be opened.
 In Unix systems, try `ulimit -n 9999`.
+If you encounter problems during installation, make sure you have Python3.8 or higher.
+If the problem persists, consider installing scbs in a clean Python environment (for example using [venv](https://docs.python.org/3/library/venv.html)).

 ## TODO (in order of importance):
 - [x] finish implementing "scbs scan" (overlapping variable windows are now merged automatically, the variance threshold is now estimated from the data itself by taking the top x% (default 5%) most variable genomic windows)